-Tom T. Hall, country music’s hitmaking ‘Storyteller,’ dies at 85
+Tom T. Hall, country music’s hit-making ‘Storyteller,’ dies at 85

 And then you have the nerve to tell me

-You think as the mother I’m not fit
+You think as a mother I’m not fit

 Well, this is just a little Peyton Place